Open-Attestation/documentation-website/docs/verifiable-document/dns-proof.md

 sidebar_label: Configuring DNS
 ---

 Every OA document's provenance can be verified and traced back to its creator or issuer.
-This is achieved by embedding an `identityProof` in the document which serves as a claim for identity.
+This is achieved by embedding an `identityProof` property in the document, which serves as a claim for identity.
 During the verification phase, the claim is checked against external records.

 In this guide, we will bind the document issuer's identity to a valid domain name.
-This domain will be displayed as issuer every time the document is rendered in a compliant viewer.
+This domain will be displayed as issuer every time the document is rendered in an OA-compliant decentralized renderer.

 ## Example